-Nvidia has quietly slipped in the DDR4 version of GeForce GT 1030, which is an entry level graphics card in the GeForce 10 series.
-This move was so deceptive and quick that it created a lot of buzz among the buyers and graphics card industry.
+Nvidia has quietly slipped in the DDR4 version of GeForce GT 1030, which is an entry-level graphics card in the GeForce 10 series.
+This move was so deceptive and quick that it created a lot of buzz among the buyers and the graphics card industry.
 This is because the new GeForce GT 1030 graphics card with DDR4 RAM does not match the performance of the older GT 1030 card having GDDR5 memory.
 Also, even some of the retailers don’t know the reality about the performance or specifications of this newer GT 1030 DDR4 card and they are busy selling it as a regular GT 1030 card.
-The users who have bought this new DDR4 GT 1030 card are complaining that they got tricked somehow assuming that the newer card is the GDDR5 one and they got much less gaming performance to what they have promised.
+The users who have bought this new DDR4 GT 1030 card are complaining that they got tricked somehow assuming that the newer card is the GDDR5 one and they got much less gaming performance than what they have promised.

 This confusion occurs because both these cards share the name same i.e. GT 1030.
-However, some graphics card manufacturers do have mentioned DDR4 on the box but it has not done explicitly, and this has lead to tricking non-tech savvy customers that it is the regular GDDR5 GT 1030 card that packs good performance in latest games at low to medium settings at 1080p.
+However, some graphics card manufacturers do have mentioned DDR4 on the box but it has not been done explicitly, and this has led to tricking non-tech-savvy customers into that it is the regular GDDR5 GT 1030 card that packs good performance in the latest games at low to medium settings at 1080p.
 Also, the price of the newer GT 1030 card is almost the same as the GDDR5 variant.
 So, to make things completely clear here I am going to make a detailed comparison between both these cards and also tell you how to identify which one is one.

 GT 1030 GDDR5 vs GT 1030 DDR4 Comparison